Tk-Glitch/PKGBUILDS/proton-tkg/README.md

 **All other wine-tkg-git settings can be tweaked such as wine version, staging, esync, game fixes (etc.) and the userpatches functionality is kept intact.**

 You can find all your usual options in the proton-tkg.cfg file.
 If you create a proton-tkg.cfg file in ~/.config/frogminer dir, it'll be used as an override.

+## The prebuilt DXVK/D9VK "problem"

+- DXVK winelib currently has limitations and might prevent some games to see your GPU. **Making a non-winelib build is recommended for compatibility sakes.** Installing a mingw built DXVK (using winetricks for example) to an affected game's prefix can also be used as a workaround. **You can build DXVK and D9VK and put them where needed for proton-tkg using [dxvk-tools](https://github.com/Tk-Glitch/PKGBUILDS/tree/master/dxvk-tools)**

+### If you're not using dxvk-tools/can't build DXVK/D9VK :

 When `_use_dxvk` is set to `"prebuilt"`, you'll need to put your prebuilt DXVK dlls inside a dxvk folder, in the root folder of proton-tkg (here):
 ```